 HSBC’s financial year is the calendar year up to and including 31 December.
 Annual Results are usually announced at the end of February or early in March of the following year.
 Interim Results are usually announced towards the end of July or early in August.
 Quarterly updates are also provided for the first and third quarters.
 Shareholders can register to see HSBC’s results presented live via a webcast.

-HSBC Holdings plc declared a second interim dividend for 2019 of USD0.10 per ordinary share.
+HSBC Holdings plc declared a third interim dividend for 2019 of USD0.10 per ordinary share.

 Announcement date: 02 Oct 2019